Wednesday, January 13, 2021

 For more information on MBE, her hooked rugs & more:

-MBE Book - Rug Hooking Traditions with Magdalena Briner Eby: http://www.rughookingtraditions.com/
+MBE Book - Rug Hooking Traditions with Magdalena Briner Eby from the Rug Hooking Traditions - Book Series: http://www.rughookingtraditions.com/

 MBE & Evelyn Lawrence Exhibit at 2011 Rug Hooking Week at Sauder Village: https://rughookingtraditions.blogspot.com/2020/03/happy-101st-birthday-ellen.html